Scottish Word: Feckless.

 Thon Rab Ha o a dug disni ken what ‘his maister’s thee-bane an callour fingered speciality o the day‘ means.
 Nor what oor speciality meat wi a bane denner we made for him will cost him … Continue reading Callour.

 Hoi, mind an sneck the yett on yer wey oot wi the cuddy or ye’ll lowse the coo, chooks an dug.
-Translated: yett: gate, narrow pass in the hills.
+Translate: yett: gate, narrow pass in the hills.
 Hey, don’t forget to latch the gate … Continue reading Yett.

 “Wha installed this taigle o pipes in here in the first place?
 That’s what I want to ken.
 An what sort o muckle knapdarloch fitted in here tae dae it!”
-Translated: knapdarloch: contemptuous term for an … Continue reading Knapdarloch.
+Translate: knapdarloch: contemptuous term for an … Continue reading Knapdarloch.

 “Butch the burdie, butch the burdie the ancestral voices in miffin the kitten’s heid seemed to say.”
-Translated: burd: bird.
+Translate: burd: bird.
 “Kill the birdie, kill the birdie the ancestral voices in miffin the kitten’s head seemed to … Continue reading Burd.